coinstopio/coinstopio.docs/docs/Ledger/LedgerNanoX/AdditionalFeatures/NanoXChangePinCode.md

 #### Security tips

 -   Choose your own PIN code.
-This code unlocks your device.
 -   An 8-digit PIN code offers an optimum level of security.
 -   Choose a PIN code that's hard to guess.

+>Don't use your birthday, a family members birthday, part of your phone number or something that can be easily sourced.